Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Windows-EC2/README.md

 ### [Convert your AWS generated private key](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) into .PPK ###

-[Convert your AWS generated private key](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) into .PPK is required for Putty to SSH passwordless into a linux server.
-If you are on a MAC OSX device, you can SSH into a linux instance given you have the instance'spublic IP and the `SSH-Key.pem` file, you can simply enter the following command into Terminal.app :
+[Convert your AWS generated private key](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) into .PPK is required for Putty to SSH passwordless into a Linux server.
+If you are on a MAC OSX device, you can SSH into a Linux instance given you have the instance's public IP and the `SSH-Key.pem` file, you can simply enter the following command into Terminal.app :

 `ssh -i /path/to/ssh-key.pem ubuntu@<Public-ip-of-EC2>`